San Francisco’s Duboce Park is a gem that you won’t find in a Lonely Planet. But the locals love it.

 And Washington Square Park in North Beach:

-The easiest way to destroy public spaces’ sanctuary effect is to surround them with streets for cars.
+The easiest way to destroy public spaces’ sanctuary effect is to surround them with vehicular-priority streets.
 Of course, crossing the street to get to a park is an ordinary activity but we all know that crossing it at the wrong time could kill you.
 This is bad for making great public spaces.

 For a tragi-comic example of road encirclement, visit this sad spot in Tirane, Albania:

 Yes, that’s a public space in the center.
-And you’ll never guess its name… Mother Teresa Square!
-Wouldn’t she be proud?
+Its name, issued without any irony, is Mother Teresa Square.

 There’s no comparison between street-encircled parks and public spaces where the buildings come right up to meet the space:

 As we see from Boulder, Bordeaux, Stockholm, and many other places, public spaces are true sanctuaries when buildings come right up to those spaces, with no automobile streets in between.
-Take away the noise and danger of cars and what’s left is so refreshing it can often scarcely be believed.
-It’s like they’re surrounded by love.
+Take away the noise and danger of cars and what’s left shows how traffic noise-addled many American cities are.

 Returning for a moment to San Francisco’s Washington Square Park, here’s Union Street running alongside the park (on the right):